 Feel your best during the busiest travel season of the year.

 Too often, a holiday trip evokes scenes of planes, trains and automobiles jammed with sneezing, coughing passengers.
 Want to avoid the “gift” that keeps on giving – the flu, cold or stomach bug?
-Fortify yourself with the tips below.
+Fortify yourself with the healthy travel tips below.
 Your immune system will thank you.

 Know before you go